Colloidal gold: Optical biosensor

-Gold nanoparticles improve the sensitivity of optical sensor by response to the change in local refractive index.
-The angle of the incidence light for surface plasmon resonance, an interaction between light wave and conducting electrons in metal, changes when other substances are bounded to the metal surface.
-Because gold is very sensitive to its surroundings' dielectric constant, binding of an analyte would significantly shift gold nanoparticle's SPR and therefore allow more sensitive detection.
+Gold nanoparticles improve the sensitivity of optical sensors in response to the change in the local refractive index.
+The angle of the incidence light for surface plasmon resonance, an interaction between light waves and conducting electrons in metal, changes when other substances are bounded to the metal surface.
+Because gold is very sensitive to its surroundings' dielectric constant, binding of an analyte significantly shifts the gold nanoparticle's SPR and therefore allows for more sensitive detection.
 Gold nanoparticle could also amplify the SPR signal.
-When the plasmon wave pass through the gold nanoparticle, the charge density in the wave and the electron I the gold interacted and resulted in higher energy response, so called electron coupling.
-Since the analyte and bio-receptor now bind to the gold, it increases the apparent mass of the analyte and therefore amplified the signal.
+When the plasmon wave pass through the gold nanoparticle, the charge density in the wave and the electron I the gold interact and result in a higher energy response, referred to as electron coupling.
+When the analyte and bio-receptor both bind to the gold, the apparent mass of the analyte increases and therefore amplifies the signal.

-These properties had been used to build DNA sensor with 1000-fold sensitive than without the Au NP.
-Humidity sensor was also built by altering the atom interspacing between molecules with humidity change, the interspacing change would also result in a change of the Au NP's LSPR.
+These properties had been used to build a DNA sensor with 1000-fold greater sensitivity than without the Au NP.
+Humidity sensors have also been built by altering the atom interspacing between molecules with humidity change, the interspacing change would also result in a change of the Au NP's LSPR.